 The put-your-head-in-the-sand approach rarely makes things better.

 There are many different techniques and scripts that contribute to productive conversations.
 Difficult/missing conversations training leads to confidence and a willingness to have those conversations.
-As leaders, managers, and supervisors have more “difficult” conversations, they find it is easier to have them.
+As leaders, managers, supervisors, and staff have more "difficult" conversations, they find it is easier to have them.
 As a result:

 Their skill level rises

 The work environment is healthier

 People are more productive (avoidance requires more energy than a productive conversation)